mikesol/wall/docs/src/functions-4.md

 # Functions IV

-Some functions in Wall mimic control structures in imperative languages: constructors, loops, etc.  Here, we see the three most common "control" functions in Wall: `flip`, `map` and `red`.
+Some functions in Wall mimic control structures in imperative languages: constructors, loops, etc.  Here, we see the four most common "control" functions in Wall: `flip`, `filt`, `map` and `red`.

 ## `flip`